Canadiens 3, Rangers 1 (Habs 2-1)

 You Beautiful Little Bastard

-I’ve got to admit, early in the series, I wondered if Zuccarello was getting caught up in the physical nature of this series and not focusing on being the dynamic play maker we’ve come to embrace.
+I’ve got to admit, early in the series, I wondered if Zuccarello was getting caught up in the physicality and not focusing on being the dynamic play maker we’ve come to embrace.
 Whelp, tonight he proved he could do both.
-Not only did Zuccarello give out as many hits as he absorbed this series, with the Rangers 60 minutes from a potential flight back to Montreal for Game 7, he came up huge for his team…
+Not only did Zuccarello give out as many hits as he absorbed this series, with the Rangers 40 minutes from a potential flight back to Montreal for Game 7, he came up huge for his team…

 While Lundqvist is the backbone of this team, Zuccarello is the heart and soul.